fenilgmehta/Fastest-Integer-Sort/README.md

 # Fastest-Integer-Sort
 These are generalised functions written in C++ which are highly optimised for the sorting of integer based array or vectors.
-It is 6 times faster than C++ STL std::sort for "int64_t array[10000000]".
+It is 4 times faster than C++ STL std::sort for "int64_t array[10000000]".

 Details
 ----------------------------------
-1. "ir_sort" is the name of the function to sort the integer based arrays.
+1. "ir_sort::integer_sort" is the name of the function to sort the integer based arrays.
-2. Five parameters: first two parameters same as std::sort, ascendingOrder(boolean)(optional), forceLinearSort(integer)(optional)
+2. Four parameters: first two parameters same as std::sort, ascendingOrder(boolean)(optional), forceLinearSort(integer)(optional)
-   Alternative five parameters: array, startIndex(integer), endIndex(integer), ascendingOrder(boolean)(optional), forceLinearSort(integer)(optional)
-3. Sorts the input in ascending order and descending order.
+3. Sort the input in ascending order and descending order.
+4. Compiled using "g++ -std=c++14 -m64 -march=native" for testing
+5. Can be called on all containers with RandomAccessIterator
+6. Requirements:
+    * [first, last) is a valid range.
+    * RandomAccessIter value_type is mutable.
+    * RandomAccessIter value_type is LessThanComparable.
+    * RandomAccessIter value_type supports the operator>>, which returns an integer-type right-shifted a specified number of bits.
+    * RandomAccessIter supports the operator[], which returns the i'th element of the container.

 Features